Monabbir-Ahmmad/Monabbir-Ahmmad/README.md

 ### Some fun facts about me

-- 🔭 I’m currently enjoying life while I can.
+- 🔭 I’m currently working on my thesis.
-- 🌱 I’m currently learning about TensorFlow and Neural network.
+- 🌱 I’m currently learning about Generative AI.
 - ❓ Ask me about anything related to Coding, Anime, Games, Manga or Cooking.
-- ⚡ Fun fact: Yes, AI will take your jobs.
+- ⚡ Fun fact: AI will take your jobs.
 It's inevitable.

 <br/>